 - The Mayor of Hollywood, a position created by the Hollywood Chamber of Commerce to supposedly represent the entertainment industry.
 The main focus of the job is to appear at Walk of Fame ceremonies and to arrange for lavish yet tacky floral arrangements to be placed on the stars of recently deceased honorees.
 (Attendance at funerals is also part of the job.)
-The position has been vacant since the death of Johnny Grant, who in lieu of pay had all his (admittedly modest) needs supplied by grateful Hollywood businesses.
+The position has been vacant since the death of Johnny Grant, who in lieu of pay had all his (admittedly modest) needs supplied.

 - The Roman Catholic Church

 - The church requires that certain positions in the Vatican administration be held by bishops.
 But a bishop is supposed to be the head of a diocese, and a bishopric in a real diocese is a full-time job.
 The church instead assigns bishops intended to work in the Vatican to a "titular see", which is a diocese that's no longer extant.
 (Most are located in the Middle East or North Africa, areas that were wholly Christian before the advent of Islam.)
 The best-known titular bishop might be Nicolaus Steno (aka Neils Stensen), the Titular Bishop of Titiopolis, a geologist and the subject of an essay by Stephen Jay Gould.